Vielauge/Vielauge.github.io/about.md

 ### FASTAI
 Luckily I followed Jeremy and even more lucky he founded FastAI!
 His book "Deep learning for Coders with fastai & PyTorch" is lying beside my keyboard.
 His book and his courses are an great inspiration.
 I started with the third edition.
 Although I was very motivated, I stuck again.
 The main reasons were: I am a statistician, but not a real coder/programmer.
 I have experience wit SAS and some R, but no experience with python.
 And the real horror is setting up IT (ubuntu, git, paperspace, hugging face....).
 The how to's and tutorials are very good, but sometimes there is an unexpected error.
-And th
+And then well -nothing.
+Other priorities do the rest!

+### FASTAI 5th edition
+I hope this time everything is different!
+Again motivated.
+5th edition uses more Kaggle.
+This is a plus for me.
+Git, Paperspace was already there.
+Still struggling more with installation issues than with statistical concepts.
+Now I run python on Kaggle, or with visual studio code on windows